Excursions with Erin School of English

 Trinity College Tour

-Trinity College was founded by Henry VIII in 1546 as part of the University of Cambridge.
+Henry VIII found Trinity College in 1546 as part of the University of Cambridge.
 Since then Trinity has flourished and grown, and is now a home to around 600 undergraduates, 300 graduates, and over 160 Fellows.

 It is a former prison, which is now a museum.
 One of the largest unoccupied gaols in Europe, covering some of the most heroic and tragic events in Ireland’s emergence as a modern nation from 1780s to the 1920s.
 Attractions include a major exhibition detailing the political and penal history of the prison and its restoration.
 The tour of the prison includes an audio-visual show.

-Set on 250 acres of park land in the pretty seaside town of Malahide, was both a fortress and a private home for nearly.
+Malahide Castle was both a fortress and a private home.
+It is set on 250 acres of park land in the pretty seaside town of Malahide.
 A visit to Malahide Castle is so much more than just a tour, it is an engaging and truly memorable experience and is guaranteed to be the highlight of your visit to Dublin.